How Do You Measure Frequency

 Introduction to Frequency

 Frequency, typically denoted by the symbol f, is a measure of how often a periodic event occurs per unit of time.
 The standard unit of frequency is the Hertz (Hz), defined as one cycle per second.
-A cycle refers to one complete repetition of a periodic waveform or event.
+Practically speaking, a cycle refers to one complete repetition of a periodic waveform or event.
 To give you an idea, if a pendulum swings back and forth once per second, its frequency is 1 Hz.
 A higher frequency indicates more cycles per second, while a lower frequency indicates fewer cycles per second.

 Methods for Measuring Frequency